PaleCourt/PaleCourt/Rando/State.md

 ## Done

-- Item and location defs for all five charms and temple totems.
+- Abyssal temple, including item, location, logic and pins.
+- Boss charm items, locations and logic.
-- Boss access options
+- Boss access options.
+- Add settings menu and RandoSettingsManager interop.

+Godhome Rando interop:
+- Statue items and locations.
+Partial logic.
+- Handle boss access based on GodhomeRando statue access settings.

+Lore Rando interop:
 - Ensure the Dryya and Isma dream dialogue locations don't interfere with Pale Court.

 ## To do

-- Add pins.
+- Charm map pins.
-- Add Champion's Call as a check.
+- Add Champion's Call.

-- Add settings menu.
+Godhome Rando interop:
-- Logic definitions.
+- Proper Godhome Rando logic definitions.

-## Interop

-BWR Rando:
-- Add Wall and Collapser for Abyssal Temple entrance and exit (will build on BWR).
+- Tiso statue.

 Lore Rando:
 - Add some of the custom dialogues to the dialogue pool, if enabled.

-Godhome Rando:
-- Include the Pale Court statue bosses into the pool.
-- Handle boss access based on GodhomeRando statue access settings.

 TRJR Rando:
-- Add boss journal entries.
+- Add boss journal entries to the pool.

+## Current issues

+- Dryya the Picky.
+- Every now and then, boss locations are granting their vanilla placement.